 When Someone Goes Missing.......What to do next!

-If you are reading this page you are probably going through the pain and anguish of a missing loved one.
-We know and understand and we are here to help.
-There is good news, according to Todd Matthews of the National Missing and Unidentified Persons System, or NamUs, most cases of missing persons are quickly resolved.
+Every day someone goes through the pain and anguish of a missing loved one.
+As horrible as this situation can be, there is good news!
+According to statistics from the National Missing and Unidentified Persons System, or NamUs, most cases of missing persons are quickly resolved.
 In 2012, 99% of the missing were located only 2,079 of the 661,000 were still unresolved.
-The number of open cases generally decreases each year.
-Sometimes unidentifiable human remains are found.
+Unfortunately, sometimes unidentifiable human remains are found.
 According to NamUs, as many as 40,000 unidentified human remains have been found in the United States alone.
 Although this is not the resolution that anyone wants, it still provides answers and some closure.
 So the chances that your case will be resolved are extremely good.

 Here are some immediate steps to take-

-- Get a good picture of the subject.
+- Get a good and recent picture of the subject.

-- Gather a list of contacts and friends.
+- Gather a current list of contacts and friends.

-- Get a recent cellphone bill if possible.
+- Get a recent cellphone bill for the missing person.

 Get Your Mind Centered

-Next Determine if they are truly missing.
+Next, Determine if they are truly missing.
 Adults and teenagers go missing for many reasons.
 Some feel they are not getting the attention they deserved or may be angry at a spouse or parent.
-They have access to money, transportation, etc. Sometimes a suspected missing adult is discovered to be someone that intentionally broke off communications and went into hiding, or off the grid so to speak, because they wanted to and they have the ability to be independent..
-Not because of foul play or a disabling incident.
+They have access to money, transportation, and other resources, and can travel on their own.
+Sometimes a suspected missing adult is discovered to be someone that intentionally broke off communications and walked out of their life, or off the grid.
+Not because of foul play.

-Ask yourself and others...
-Is the missing person’s lack of communications or action, such as not answering the phone, not coming home, missing work, etc… a behavior that is new or has it been done sporadically in the past?
-When you determine NO and something is just wrong, then you want to start a process of eliminating possibilities and look for any sort of event or communication that corroborates your suspicions and enhances your plea for help to the police.
-This may lead you and the officials to where they are and tell what happened.
+Answer this question...
+Is the missing person’s lack of communication, a behavior that is new, or has it been done sporadically in the past?
+Have they threatened to leave in the past or harm themselves?
+When you determine NO to these questions, then you must start a process of eliminating possibilities and look for any sort of life event or communication that corroborates your suspicions and enhances your request for help from the police.

-Check their Last Known Whereabouts, their home, job, hospitals, etc
+Check their last known locations, their home, job, hospitals, etc.

-One of the first things you want to do when you suspect a loved one has gone missing is check their home.
+One of the first things you want to do when you suspect a loved one has gone missing is a wellness check at their home.
 NOTE: If you do not live in the area of the home, try asking a neighbor or friend in that area to go to the home and check for you.
-Or…contact the police in that area and ask them to perform “ A well being check “
+Or…contact the police in that area and ask them to perform “ A well-being check".

 If that is not the situation proceed with CAUTION and enter the home: DO NOT touch anything or move items.
-Look, but do not touch anything that you do not have to.
-Even the door knobs.
-Use your thumb and index finger to open the door rather than grasping the whole knob.
-And then don’t touch the interior side of the door.
-The police might be able to get a print from areas like that.
+That includes the door knobs.
+Use your thumb and index finger to open the door rather than grasp the whole knob and don’t touch the interior side of the door.
+The police might be able to get a fingerprint from that area.

-Call their cell phone, office, home, etc and see if they have an updated message or anything that might indicate where they went, when and if they were last seen and by whom, what were they wearing, and did they mention additional plans for that day or night.and When you call, leave messages, send a text, then contact their family and close friends.
+Call their cell phone, office, home, etc., and see if they have an updated message or anything that might indicate where they went, when and if they were last seen and by whom, what were they wearing, and did they mention additional plans for that day or night.
+When you call, leave messages, send a text, then contact their family and close friends.

-Record who you spoke to, telephone number and the time and context of the calls in your notebook.
+Record in your notes whom you spoke to, their telephone number, and the time and context of the calls in your notebook.
+Keep your timeline up to date!

 Determine if their car or anything else is missing.
 Record it in your notebook.

-Try to determine what they might have been wearing?
-Record it in your notebook.
+Try to determine what they might have been wearing.

-Call the hospitals and shelters in your area and ask if your loved one or any one without identification, but fitting their description has checked in.
+Call the hospitals and shelters in your area and ask if your loved one or anyone without identification fitting their description has checked in.
+You will have to do this regularly.

 A common misconception is that you have to wait 24 hours before you can report a person missing, the truth is--report them right away!
 You need to be prepared for the police and what they will and will not tell you.
 Remember to keep a log of all the activities including the dates, times, people, case numbers, etc.

 When law enforcement responds, provide the missing person's name, date of birth, height, weight, and any other unique identifiers such as eyeglasses, braces, facial scars, medications, etc. Tell them when you noticed that the person was missing and if you know it, what clothing he or she was wearing.
-If they have been suicidal or suffering and mental conditions please tell the police!
-Hiding these facts can slow down the search drastically!
+If the missing may have been suicidal or suffering any mental conditions Hiding these facts can slow down the search drastically!

-Before you give written items, photos, etc to the police make copies for yourself or ask the police if they can do it for you.
-Because, it is likely you will not get the items back for a long time and maybe never.
+Before you give written items, photos, etc. to the police, make copies for yourself.
+It is likely you will not get the items back for a long time and maybe never.

-For adults the police may try to pass it off as there is nothing wrong and may not want to investigate.
+For missing adults, the police may try to pass it off as nothing wrong and may not want to investigate.
 If you do not agree with the police, you need others to support suspicions or have some “evidence” to persuade them.
-With

-children, especially young children and preteens, they typically do not have the independence or means to disappear on there own and the police will be more willing to help.
-With teenagers who have habitually run away, you may find the police very unwilling to help.
+Children, especially young children, and preteens, typically do not have the independence or means to disappear on their own and the police will be more willing to help.
+Teenagers who have habitually run away, you may find the police very unwilling to help.
 You will have to convince them why and how this missing situation is different from the others.

 After the police decide that there is truly a missing person and/or if they suspect foul play, they will start looking for suspects.
 The first suspect will be you, family members, or other persons who knew the missing person closely.
 Statistically speaking 80% of cases that involve foul play are committed by a family member or someone close to the family.
 So be ready.
 A lie detector test and interrogation techniques can be very unsettling, but it is a very necessary part of the investigative process.